 Everybody has heard about Bitcoin, but not everyone fully understands the technical substrates of how Bitcoin works and how new coins are generated.
-21 million Bitcoins are in existence, a set of network rules establish the pace at which new Bitcoins are awarded to miners.
-This article elaborates on how Bitcoin halving impacts the price and value of bitcoin and why it occurs.
+21 million Bitcoins are in existence, and a set of network rules establish the pace at which new Bitcoins are awarded to miners.
+This article elaborates on how Bitcoin halving impacts the price and value of Bitcoin and why it occurs.

-Bitcoin halving or "the halvening" is the process through which block rewards are cut in half, decreasing the number of rewards miners receive for each mined block.
+The Bitcoin halving is the process through which block rewards are cut in half, decreasing the number of rewards miners receive for each mined block.
 The halving process was developed by Satoshi Nakamoto after the genesis block in 2009, serving to moderate the speed at which new bitcoins are released in the network.
 Moreover, the large block size of 50 BTC, following the first years of Bitcoin's deployment, incentivized users to add hashrate to the network by receiving higher rewards.

 The Bitcoin halving ensures miners continue to be incentivized and contributes to Bitcoin's monetary policy of guaranteeing a self-checked inflation rate.
 Thus, issuing too many Bitcoins too soon decreases the value of the network, endangering the network's long-term security.